Physical Education Teaching

 Choose your area of emphasis

-Students in Physical Education Teaching (MS) may choose one of the two emphasis areas:
+Students in Physical Education Teaching (MS) may choose one of the two in person learning emphases listed below or enroll in both.
+We also offer hybrid learning within the adventure & outdoor pursuits emphasis.

-The addition of the Physical Education Teaching with Adapted Physical Education emphasis (MS) provides graduate level adapted physical education (APE) professional development.
+The Physical Education Teaching with Adapted Physical Education emphasis (MS) provides graduate level adapted physical education (APE) professional development.
 This is a practitioner oriented program for teachers seeking additional expertise, evidence-based content knowledge, technology skills, and clinical experiences in physical education for PK-12 students with disabilities.
+Students entering our program with an existing Wisconsin teaching license have the option of adding on the 1860 supplementary teaching license.
+We offer this track for in person learning only.

-The Physical Education Teaching with Adventure & Outdoor Pursuits emphasis (MS) allows students to specialize in a wide variety of outdoor activities.
+The Physical Education Teaching with Adventure & Outdoor Pursuits emphasis (MS) allows students to specialize in adventure education facilitation, outdoor leadership, and risk management skills.
 This is a practitioner oriented program for physical educators seeking specific expertise in adventure and outdoor pursuits.
-Students complete national ACCT challenge course certification training and develop challenge course management skills.
+Students have the option to complete national ACCT challenge course certification training and develop challenge course management skills.
+We offer this track for both in person and hybrid learning.

 While the majority of our students choose one of the emphasis options listed above, we pride ourselves in our ability to work with students to develop the program that best suits their needs.
-Occasionally, students choose to complete the Physical Educator Teaching (MS) program with no emphasis.
-If you are wondering about the best choice for you, reach out to Dr. Jenna Starck, Physical Education Teaching Graduate Program Director.
+Occasionally, students choose to complete the Physical Education Teaching (MS) program with no emphasis.
+If you are wondering about the best choice for you, reach out to Dr. Brock McMullen, Physical Education Teaching Graduate Program Director.

 Diverse employment options